Neustadt International Prize for Literature

 The Neustadt International Prize for Literature is a biennial award for literature sponsored by the University of Oklahoma and its international literary publication, World Literature Today.

 It is considered one of the more prestigious international literary prizes, often compared with the Nobel Prize in Literature.
 The New York Times called the prize “The Oklahoma Nobel” in 1982, and the prize is sometimes referred to as the “American Nobel”.
 Since it was founded in 1970, some 30 of its laureates, candidates, or jurors have also been awarded Nobel Prizes.
 Like the Nobel, it is awarded to individuals for their entire body of work, not for a single one.

 History

 The Neustadt International Prize for Literature was established as the Books Abroad International Prize for Literature in 1969 by Ivar Ivask, editor of Books Abroad.
-It was subsequently renamed the Books Abroad/Neustadt Prize, and the award assumed its present name in 1976.
-It is the first international literary award of this scope to originate in the United States and is one of the very few international prizes for which poets, novelists, and playwrights are equally eligible.
+It was subsequently renamed the Books Abroad/Neustadt Prize.
+It was renamed again, this time to Neustadt International Prize for Literature, in 1976.